 \section{Multiscale Algorithm}

 The multiscale kernel introduced in the previous section consider scales from a countable set $\mathcal{I}$.
 However, for a practical algorithm we need to truncate the set to a computationally manageable upper limit on the scale.
-Fig \ref{basis} shows the behavior of the these functions with increasing scales.
-From the extremely narrow support (numerically) of these functions at higher scales (approaching a Dirac delta behavior) it can be shown that for a very high scales, additional basis functions will not improve the approximation justifying the finite scale truncation.
-In fact, the result presented in Lemma \ref{truncation1} shows that if truncation is carried out at a sufficiently large scale such that all functions $\psi_j^s \ \forall x_j \in X$ are numerically independent, then the weights obtained for such a multiscale kernel will be identical to the weights for the full kernel (with infinite scales).
+Fig. \ref{basis} shows the behavior of the these functions with increasing scales.
+From the extremely narrow support (numerically) of these functions at higher scales (approaching a Dirac delta behavior) it can be shown that at such scales additional basis functions will not improve the approximation, justifying the finite scale truncation.
+In fact, the result presented in Lemma \ref{truncation1} shows that if truncation is carried out at a sufficiently large scale such that the Gramian matrix obtained from the truncated kernel is numerically positive definite, then the weights obtained for such a multiscale kernel will be identical to the weights for the full kernel (with infinite scales).
 For clarity, we will denote the truncated kernel as $K^{\omega}$, where $\omega$ is the truncation scale.

-In the literature, typically for approximations in the native space of the multiscale kernels \cite{opfer2006multiscale,griebel2015multiscale}, the gramian matrix for multiscale kernel (after suitable truncation for getting a linear system) is assembled to solve for the coefficients.
-However since in this work our aim is to also exploit the redundancy in this basis set (ultimately leading to data reduction), we avoid solving the interpolation problem with the gramian matrix $K^{\omega}(x_i,x_j)_{i,j =1}^n$ and directly work with constructing the approximations that have the following form and greedily add functions to model the observations $y$.
+In the literature \cite{opfer2006multiscale,griebel2015multiscale}, typically for approximations in the native space of the multiscale kernels, the corresponding Gramian matrix (after suitable truncation) is assembled to formulate the linear system, and then solved for coefficients.
+However, since in this work our aim is to also exploit the redundancy in this basis set (ultimately leading to data reduction), we avoid solving the interpolation problem with the Gramian matrix $K^{\omega}(x_i,x_j)_{i,j =1}^n$, and directly work with greedily constructing the approximations that have the following form.